longrio94/longrio94.github.io/_pages/about.md

 👨🏻‍💻 I'm a Risk Modelling Specialist in Benelux region

 🔬 I'm interested in bridging the gap between Data Science and Risk Modelling.
 I am passionate about leveraging the power of Machine Learning and Computational Science to solve and optimize complex problems in Risk Management.

-👨🏻‍🔬 Please find the tab 'Blog Posts' to find my blogs about Risk Modelling and Data Science.
-I am working on it and more blog posts will come shortly 🚀.
+👨🏻‍🔬 Welcome!
+Please visit the "Blog Posts" tab to explore my articles on Risk Modeling and Data Science.
+I'm passionate about sharing knowledge because I believe it's a powerful way to learn from others.
+This blog is a new endeavor, and I'm excited to nurture it with many interesting posts in the near future. 🚀.